MattPCollins/Japanese-Revision/README.md

 Looking more specifically at "the ability to perform long term recollection of a word", I've looked at the frequency a word has any failed attempts at the first time it reaches at 31 day gap in practices (when reaching Level 8).
 I found the following:
 Words in Sample 1: 91
 Percent of words including a failure: 28.57%
 Percent of words with no failures: 71.43%

 Words in Sample 4: 52
 Percent words including a failure: 28.85%
 Percent of words with no failures: 71.15%

 Words in Sample 5: 50
 Percent of words including a failure: 34.0%
 Percent of words with no failures: 66.0%

 <img src="Screenshots/sample_success_failure.png" alt="drawing" width="700"/>

 We can see that Sample 1 and 4 generally lead to better long term recollection than Sample 5, being neck and neck at this stage.

-## Project Outcome / Things I learned
+## Project Outcome

 From combining this analysis, it would appear that Sample 4 is the more reliable sample to use.
 The box plot shows a tighter interquartile range demonstrating consistent results and the measure of long term recollection also ranks quite highly.